It's my career goal to help you have a better life.

 What all this means for you.

 My entire career since 1999 has been about helping people physically feel and move better.
 While my primary tool is Gyrotonic training, I use whatever tools I have available to me to help you, the client, reach your goals.
-I tend to be the trainer who other trainers send their problem clients to.
-Not problems as in they're difficult to work with, but they have physical challenges that require an eye that has been trained to work in a corrective manner.
 And it's work that I love.
 I enjoy being a "body engineer" or mechanic.
 I like to fix things.

 So if something doesn't quite feel right; you've got a nagging pain or soreness that won't go away; if you've gone through some physical therapy but insurance isn't paying anymore so you need a new option; if you'd like to golf more but your body won't let you...